rstudio/db.rstudio.com/content/_index.md

 ### 1. RStudio products

 - The new RStudio [Connections Pane](/connections) makes it possible to easily connect to a variety of data sources, and **explore the objects and data** inside the connection
-- To RStudio commercial customers, we offer RStudio Professional Drivers are ODBC data connectors that help you connect to some of the most popular databases.
+- To RStudio commercial customers, we offer [RStudio Professional ODBC Drivers](/rstudio/pro-drivers), these are data connectors that help you connect to some of the most popular databases.

 ### 2. Use best-in-class packages